SNAP-UQ: Self-supervised Next-Activation Prediction for Single-Pass Uncertainty in TinyML: Metrics and Statistical Procedures

-For \emph{per-dataset} metrics we form 95\% CIs by nonparametric bootstrap with 1{,}000 resamples: \begin{itemize} \item For AUROC/AUPRC, NLL, BS, ECE, selective metrics: resample examples with replacement. \item For corruption-severity curves: at each severity, resample examples; then average across corruption types. \item For streaming event metrics (AUPRC, delay): see Sec.~\ref{app:acc-drop}; we resample frames for AUPRC and events for delay. \end{itemize} We report point estimates as the mean over seeds and the CI as the 2.5/97.5th percentiles across bootstraps, applied independently per seed and then averaged (this avoids seed-mixing artifacts).
-When comparing two methods, we report a paired bootstrap CI on the \emph{difference} by resampling indices shared across both methods.
+For each dataset and seed, we form 95\% confidence intervals using nonparametric bootstrap with 1{,}000 resamples.
+For scalar metrics such as AUROC/AUPRC, NLL, BS, ECE, and selective metrics, we resample examples with replacement.
+For severity curves, we bootstrap within each severity and then average across corruption types to obtain a curve-level CI.
+For streaming event detection we use the procedures in Sec.~\ref{app:acc-drop}, bootstrapping frames for AUPRC and bootstrapping events for delay.
+We report point estimates as the mean over seeds, and we compute bootstrap CIs per seed and then average those intervals across seeds to avoid overly narrow intervals that can arise from pooling examples across seeds.
+When comparing two methods, we use paired bootstrap on the difference by resampling the same indices for both methods, yielding a CI directly on the performance gap.